iZePlayzYT/SuperMarioEclipse-TranslationStation/README.md

 wbmgt encode GAMEFILE.txt
 ```
 for creating a new `.bmg` file.
 Now the content of the `.txt` file should also be in the new `.bmg` file

-There are four different versions of the texture packs available for download in the **Releases** section of the main branch:

-- **4K PNG Texture Pack**: Offers maximum visual quality.
-- **HD PNG Texture Pack**: Provides high quality while maintaining a balance between quality and performance.
-- **4K DDS Texture Pack**: Optimized for faster loading times while retaining 4K textures.
-- **HD DDS Texture Pack**: Optimized for performance with fast loading times and high-quality textures.

-Each version is designed to meet different performance needs, ensuring users can choose based on their hardware capabilities.

 ---